microsoft/verona/docs/internal/compiler-steps.md

 But those aren't the only options for future work.
 There are a number of areas that we can improve the compiler once functional:
 * **Optimisation passes:** region analysis, stack usage, hoisting array bounds checks, lambda simplifications, multiple reachability analysis and type simplifications, etc.
+* **Thin-LTO:** Compartmentalise runtime libraries and compiler generated code as _One Definition Rule_ and enable multi-threaded optimisation at link time and incremental compilation.
 * **Leaner lowering:** simplify the lowering process for smaller IR, fewer intermediate steps, more obvious (canonical) code generated, etc.
 * **More efficient runtime library:** faster routines, more efficient scheduling, leaner interfaces, better inlining of builtins, etc.
 * **Improved interoperability:** better foreign code generation, leaner RPC API, more sandbox technologies, more language features, more languages, etc.